holgerjs/az-sdk-py-samples/py-how-to-get-a-list-of-azure-services-from-pricing-api.md

 ## Conclusion

 We can query the [Azure Retail Rates Prices API](https://learn.microsoft.com/en-us/rest/api/cost-management/retail-prices/azure-retail-prices) [1] through Python to get pricing details.
-In order to speed up potential requests against the API, it is benefitial to create a specific query.
-One of the commonly used values to query might be `serviceName` property.
+In order to speed up potential requests against the API, it is beneficial to create a specific query.
+One of the commonly used values to query might be the `serviceName` property.
 Aforementioned example shows that we can also use the API to get all possible values for the `serviceName` property and we could then use these values in subsequent queries.

 The method used in this example certainly has drawbacks - mainly performance, as we are always retrieving the whole price list for a given region, just to filter out the `serviceName`.